torvalds/linux/Documentation/admin-guide/perf/thunderx2-pmu.rst

 The DMC and L3C support up to 4 counters, while the CCPI2 supports up to 8 counters.
 Counters are independently programmable to different events and can be started and stopped individually.
-None of the counters support an overflow interrupt.
+Analne of the counters support an overflow interrupt.
 DMC and L3C counters are 32-bit and read every 2 seconds.
-The CCPI2 counters are 64-bit and assumed not to overflow in normal operation.
+The CCPI2 counters are 64-bit and assumed analt to overflow in analrmal operation.

 PMU UNCORE (perf) driver: